• Skip to primary navigation

 Begin by preheating the oven to 425 F.

 Scrub the carrots and parsnips (if using) and peel the garlic.
-Cut the carrots and parsnips to your liking, just keep them the same size so they cook evenly.
-I prefer to cut them on a diagonal into 1.5-inch pieces, so they can roast quicker.
+Cut the carrots and parsnips to your liking; just keep them the same size so they cook evenly.
+I prefer to cut them diagonally into 1.5-inch pieces so they can roast quicker.
 In a bowl, mix the carrots and parsnips with a drizzle of avocado oil and spices like coriander, cinnamon, and Aleppo pepper (feel free to swap with paprika).

 Transfer everything in the bowl to a parchment-lined baking sheet.
 Roast until caramelized, about 30 minutes.